nmruedap/technical_assessment_smarthop/README.md

 - Observation space was reduced to 6, observations related with contact ground detection were removed
 - Rewards system was changed, to promote movement and reach the center top

 Environment lunar launcher was tested in python file `using_custom_env_lunarlauncher.py` through DQN algorithm.

+Folder `gym-lunarlauncher` was added to install environment using `pip3 install -e gym-lunarlauncher`, however, I haven't tested yet because I using anaconda virtual python, but I hope it works.